MaximeVts/ProtoLogger/README.md

 ## Caveats and possible improvements

-* Right now the database Logger works only with SQLite but could be improved to use other providers
+* The database Logger works only with SQLite but could be improved to use other providers
 * The `Log` methods return void at the moment which make them hard to be tested correctly
-* For the moment the logging to File can add logs in one file only, but could be improve to let user choose how to cut the files (by date or by logLevel for example)
+* The logging to File can add logs in one file only, but could be improve to let user choose how to cut the files (by date or by logLevel for example)